 - beauty care

-The courses will train twenty students per field of study in the basic knowledge and skills in these fields, on two days per week for three months.
+The courses will train thirty students per field of study in the basic knowledge and skills in these fields, on four days per week for six months.

 After completion of the courses, they will be able to perform all common work in these areas.
 This will enable them to find a job or start their own business.

 The women it concerns often don't only lack professional knowledge and skills; many of them are also dealing with a variety of social, legal and emotional issues.
 For this reason we have compiled an additional program, offering information and guidance in a variety of areas.
 Think of such things as legal, commercial and administrative knowledge and skills; computer knowledge and skills; setting up a business plan and applying for a micro credit; job application; legal aid for the application of identity papers, birth certificates and child support; social support; and family planning, sexual education and HIV-prevention.

 Become a donor or make a gift

 Donate by Wire Transfer

 Donate via iDeal or Debit Authorization

 Donate by Credit Card or PayPal